 WHAT ARE THE TREATMENTS?

-The U.S. Food and Drug Administration has authorized two monoclonal antibody (mAb) treatments for emergency use: bamlanivimab, and a combination of casirivimab and imdevimab.
+The U.S. Food and Drug Administration has authorized three monoclonal antibody (mAb) treatments for emergency use: bamlanivimab, the combination of etesevimab and bamlanivimab, and the combination of casirivimab and imdevimab.
 These treatments could help your immune system respond more effectively to the virus that causes COVID-19, reducing the chances that your symptoms will get worse.
 Your healthcare provider can help you decide if you're eligible for mAb treatment.

 I’M AT HIGH RISK.
 HOW CAN I GET MONOCLONAL ANTIBODY TREATMENT?